 The various Monster of the Week beasts in Space Sheriff Gavan, Space Sheriff Sharivan, and Space Sheriff Shaider, while portrayed as usually goofy in each episode, have nightmarish implications if they were never defeated.
 The vast majority of which had at least one melee weapon they were at least semi-competent at wielding and their standard powers include shapeshifting, invisibility, teleportation, size alteration, telekinetic properties, and some bodily weapon; said powers increase in their home nightmarish dimension.
 These powers make most of them essentially minor deities each capable of ruling over humanity with little to no means of retaliating against them (aside from the titular heroes of course).

-In the I Didn't Do It episode "Dance Fever," Sherri, an Ax-Crazy girl dangerously obsessed with being the only person with a perfect attendance record, purposely infects Lindy with the flu, and tries to make her trip down the stairs, poison her, and even attack her at home to get her to lose her perfect attendance record.
+In the I Didn't Do It episode "Dance Fever," Sherri, an Ax-Crazy girl dangerously obsessed with being the only person with a perfect attendance record, purposely infects Lindy with the flu, and tries to make her trip down the stairs, poisons her, and even attacks her at home to get her to lose her perfect attendance record.
 She also injures Logan's date in order to be his replacement date and get into Logan and Lindy's house to terrorize her.
-Before locking Lindy in the janitor's closet, she admits that she did also cause the last person who lost their perfect attendance record, Greg Johnson, to become sick.
+Before locking Lindy in the janitor's closet, she admits that she also caused the last person who lost their perfect attendance record, Greg Johnson, to become sick.
 Just how many people has Sherri infected, injured, or terrorized just to try and become the only one with perfect attendance?

 In an episode of Family Matters, it's revealed that Urkel's locker combination corresponds to Laura's bust, waist, and hip measurements.
 How did he figure that out?
-There are many ways in which he could have done so, but everyone of them reveals him to be a obsessed pervert.
+There are many ways in which he could have done so, but every one of them reveals him to be a obsessed pervert.